About the Organisers

 Privacy Within the Office and at Events

 We maintain a clear desk policy.
 This means that personal data is always filed appropriately and not left for others to view.
 Systems that hold data are password protected and passwords are regularly changed.
 Our company server is located in a locked room.
 Employees are clear on who has access to what data, what it can be used for and how it should be protected and are not permitted to save data to their personal computers or to remove it from the premises.
 Any print outs of data no longer required will be shredded.

 If you would like to see what personal data we hold for you or your company, please put this request in writing to: Finance Manager, Sterling Events Ltd, 62 Hope Street, Liverpool L1 9BZ, UK.
 Please state clearly your name, your job title, your company name and what data you require.
 We will provide this within 40 days of receipt of the request.
 We reserve the right to charge for such data search up to a maximum of £10 per request to cover costs of staff time, postage and packaging.

 What We Will Do in the Event of a Breach

 We will endeavour to notify everyone within 72 hours of the breach although if this takes place over a weekend and we are not made aware of it immediately, this may not always be possible.

 Disclosing Data for Legal Purposes

 In certain circumstances, the Data Protection Act allows personal data to be disclosed to law enforcement agencies without the consent of the data subject.
-Under these circumstances, Sterling Events will disclose requested data but only following due diligence to ensure such request is legitimate.
+Under these circumstances, we will disclose requested data but only following due diligence to ensure such request is legitimate.

-Written and reviewed by: Managing Director, Sterling Events Ltd
+Written and reviewed by: Event Director, Health and Wellbeing at Work